 Acupuncture for labour induction

 Acupuncture is a safe and gentle way to help bring on labour.
-It's safe for both mother or baby.
+It's safe for both mother and baby.
+It can help bring on labour and delivery, aiding a natural birth.

-There are certain acupuncture points that can be stimulated to promote cervical ripening and help increase levels of the labour hormone oxytocin.
-Often just one session from a member of the British Acupuncture Council is needed to start contractions.
+There are specific points that can be stimulated to promote cervical ripening and help increase levels of the labour hormone oxytocin, especially after the mother's water breaks.
+Often just one session from a licensed acupuncturist who is a member of the British Acupuncture Council is needed to start contractions.
 Sometimes, another few sessions are needed to bring on labour.

 Going over your due date